0801130205/caffe/README.md

 	# It should reach 77.5* mAP at 80k iterations.
 	```

-2. Train and Eval the DSSD model.
-In this script, Resnet-101 and SSD extra layers are frozen and only the extra layers of DSSD are trained.
+2. Train and Evaluate the DSSD model.
+In this script, Resnet-101 and SSD related layers are frozen and only the DSSD related layers are trained.

 	```Shell
 	# Use the SSD-ResNet-101 321x321 as the pretrained model